-The School will only accept applications from candidates completing the relevant Application Form in full together with a CV.
+The School will only accept applications from candidates completing the relevant Application Form in full.
 CVs will not be accepted in substitution for completed Application Forms.

 The School will make candidates aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
-Candidates for employed posts will receive a Job Description and Person Specification for the role applied for.